IgorSadoune/Minimum-Price-Markov-Game/CONTRIBUTING.md

 ## Contribution Avenues

-There are many ways the MPMG can be enhanced, the end goal being to reach a realistic full-scale simulation.
-However, here are three potential improvements that I have in mind.
+There are many ways the MPMG can be enhanced, with the end goal of reaching a realistic full-scale simulation.
+Here are three potential improvements that I have in mind:

 ### Dynamic Beta Parameters
 Beta parameters represent agents' power (or market shares if we think of the MPMG as a market).
-When those parameters differ from agent ot agent, the game is heterogeneous.
-Having dynamic beta values that change overtime and according to the current game's state brings an element of dynamic allowing agent to grow or to weaken in strength.
+When those parameters differ from agent to agent, the game is heterogeneous.
+Having dynamic beta values that change over time and according to the current game state would allow agents to grow or weaken in strength.

-Such feature should be implemented in mpmg/mpmg_env.py in the MPMGEnv class:
+Such a feature should be implemented in `mpmg/mpmg_env.py` in the `MPMGEnv` class:

 ```python
 def _update_beta(self) -> None: